anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 ## Executive Summary

-The RC2 was established to ensure implementations of the CNTT Reference Architecture 2 (RA2), such as the Reference Implementation 2 (RI2), meet industry driven quality assurance standards for conformance, verification, and validation.
-For the purpose of this chapter, infrastructure and cloud native network function (CNF) testing will be performed to evaluate **Conformance** (i.e. adherence) to, and demonstrated proficiency with, all aspects of software delivery.
-More specifically, Conformance includes:
+The RC2 was established to ensure implementations of the CNTT Reference Architecture 2 (RA2), such as the Reference Implementation 2 (RI2), meet functional and performance requirements derived from RA2 and the CNTT Reference Model (RM).
+For the purpose of this chapter, cloud infrastructure (NFVI) and cloud native network function (CNF) testing will be specified to evaluate **Conformance** (i.e. adherence) to, and demonstrated proficiency with, all aspects of hardware and software delivery that is within the scope of CNTT.
+Conformance scope includes:

- - Verified implementations of infrastructure and CNF match expected design requirements
+ - Test criteria with requirements tracebility ensuring implementations of cloud infrastructure match expected capabilites exemplified by CNTT Reference Implementations and CNFs match match expected capabilites for consuming compliant cloud infrastructure resources
- - Clearly stated guidelines for test, badging, and lifecycle management
- - Inclusion of Operational run-books for 3rd party supplier instantiation and validations
- - Evidence, through test results, confirming delivered code matches industrial requirements
- - Interoperability testing with Reference CNFs, ensuring integration stability and life-cycle management of the Reference CNF on the target implementation.
+ - Guidelines for conformance testing evaluation criteria used for CNTT related infrastructure badging programs
+ - Guidelines for conformance testing environments and tools for enabling infrastructure vendor or 3rd party conformance testing

-In summary, **Conformance** testing will be performed for **Verification** and **Validation** purposes, defined further as:
+In summary, **Conformance** testing will be performed as part of cloud infrastructure and CNF lifecycle testing which includes **Verification** and **Validation**, defined further as:

-- **Verification** will be used to indicate conformance to design requirement specifications.
-Accomplished with Requirement Traceability and Manifest Reviews to ensure the Kubernetes infrastructure is delivered per implementation specifications.
+- **Verification** confirms design requirement specifications are met using Requirement Traceability and Manifest Reviews to ensure the cloud infrastructure or CNF is delivered per implementation specifications.

-- **Validations** is used to indicate that testing performed confirms the infrastructure and CNF meet the expected, or desired outcome, or behaviour.
+- **Validation** confirms the infrastructure or CNF meet the expected or desired behaviour.

-**All Terms utilized throughout this chapter are intended to align with CVC definitions, and their use through CVC documentation, guidelines, and standards.**
+**All Terms utilized throughout this chapter are intended to align with LFN Complinace and Verification Committee (CVC) definitions, and their use through CVC documentation, guidelines, and standards.**

 <a name="1.1"></a>
 ## 1.1 Introduction

 **Chapter Purpose**<br>
 This chapter includes process flow, logistics, and requirements which must be satisfied to ensure Kubernetes infrastructure meets the design, feature, and capability expectations of the Reference Model (RM) and RA2.
-Upstream projects will define features/capabilities, test scenarios, and test cases which will be used to test for infrastructure verification purposes.
-Existing processes, communication mediums, and related technologies will be utilized where feasible.
-Ultimately, test results of infrastructures will reduce the amount of time and cost it takes each operator to on-board and maintain vendor provided Kubernetes infrastructure and CNFs.
+Ultimately, RC2 will reduce the amount of time and cost it takes each operator to on-board and maintain cloud infrastructure and CNFs.

 **Objective**<br>
-Perform Kubernetes infrastructure and CNF Verification and Validations using CNTT RA2 to test code for compliance.
+Perform Kubernetes infrastructure and CNF Conformance using requirements from CNTT RA2 and RM.
 Upstream projects will define features/capabilities, test scenarios, and test cases.
+Upstream projects define features/capabilities, test scenarios, and test cases which may be used for infrastructure or CNF verification and validation.
+Existing test frameworks, test methods and test tools will be utilized where feasible.

 **Test Methodology**
 - Verification test to make sure that the Kubernetes services have been deployed and configured correctly